akka/akka/akka-docs/intro/getting-started-first-scala-eclipse.rst

 .. image:: ../images/install-beta2-updatesite.png

-Make sure you select both the ``JDT Weaving for Scala`` and the ``Scala IDE for Eclipse`` plugins.
-The other plugin is optional, and contains the source code of the plugin itself.

 Once the installation is finished, you need to restart Eclipse.
 The first time the plugin starts it will open a diagnostics window and offer to fix several settings, such as the delay for content assist (code-completion) or the shown completion proposal types.